mananapr/cfiles/README.md

 - `w3mimgdisplay` for image previews
 - `xdg-open` for opening programs
 - `vim` for renaming, bulk renaming and editing clipboard
+- `mediainfo` for viewing media info and file sizes

 ## Compiling and Installation
 To compile, run